 Keep these number in mind the next time you choose which class to fly: Because of the amount of space per seat and increased luggage allotment for business and first class passengers, their average carbon footprint is much greater than those in economy class.
 Business class passengers have a footprint 3 times greater than economy class.
 And for that very long flight to Japan, if you must choose between business class vs. first class, remember that the footprint of first class passenger is a staggering 9 times more than of an economy class passenger.
 The new delta premium economy service is not too shabby either.

-3. Fly the latest & fuel-efficient planes
+3. Fly the latest & fuel-efficient planes to reduce carbon footprint

 This one is tough since most of the time passengers have no control over which plane the airline will use.
 There are many times where the airline will switch planes due to some issue, and that’s understandable, but whenever you can try to go for planes that are more fuel-efficient.
 The Airbus 350-900, Boeing 787 Dreamliner, Boeing 777 are all fuel efficient planes.
 If you are looking for cheap flights from Boston to the U.K, avoid British Airways.
 The airline has been ranked as having the least fuel-efficient planes for transatlantic flights.
 Fly Norwegian instead.